Ganagandharvan

-Ganagandharvan is a 2019 Indian Malayalam-language comedy-drama film written and directed by Ramesh Pisharody.
+Ganagandharvan is a 2019 Indian Malayalam-language musical comedy-drama film written and directed by Ramesh Pisharody.
 The film stars Mammootty, Santhi Mayadevi, Manoj K. Jayan, Siddique, and Suresh Krishna.
-The film was released on 27 September 2019, and received mixed responses from critics.
+The film was released on 27 September 2019, and received mixed reviews from critics.

 Synopsis

 Kalasadhan Ullas is a ganamela singer who has worked for the popular ganamela troupe Kalasadhan for the past 26 years.
 His family consists of his wife Mini and daughter Sowmya.
 However, Ullas's life takes a different turn after a girl named Sandra enters his life for a nefarious purpose.
 How he handles the following incidents forms the crux of the story.

 Production

 Ramesh Pisharody announced his second directorial venture on 1 November 2018 by unveiling the title poster featuring Mammootty.
 It was screened in theatres alongside the Mohanlal-starrer Drama (2018).
 According to Pisharody, "The film is about the life of a senior singer.
 The character is influenced by some singers I know.
 It's not a fully serious story.
 You can expect some humour as well."
 Newcomer Vanditha was brought in to play one of the female leads.

-The principal photography of the film began in Kochi on 1 June 2019.
+Principal photography began in Kochi on 1 June 2019.
 Filming was completed on 22 July 2019.